 - 4. Members should encourage ticket holders who are feeling unwell with COVID-19 symptoms to notify the venue/ticketing company as soon as possible.
 Members should consider offering these ticket holders a remedy. - Members may wish to provide a timeframe (e.g. up to X hours prior to the event) for accepting remedy requests. - Members may require ticket holders to provide their request for a remedy in writing prior to the event. - Members may ask ticket holders to provide supporting medical documentation, where possible.
 Medical documentation may not be deemed necessary where an exchange or credit/voucher is offered as a remedy. - In addition to offering a remedy and if Members can accept donations in accordance with relevant laws, Members may ask whether ticket holders are willing to forgo the remedy and donate the price paid for the ticket.
 Members must inform ticket holders who will receive the donated amounts. - 5.
-Members should provide a remedy (and should encourage ticket holders to notify the venue/ticketing company as soon as possible) if a ticket holder: - is required to self-isolate, quarantine or stay at home (and the event falls within the isolation/quarantine/stay at home period) due to: - being a confirmed case of COVID-19; or
+Members should provide a remedy (and should encourage ticket holders to notify the venue/ticketing company as soon as possible) if a ticket holder: - is required to self-isolate, quarantine or stay at home (and the event falls within the isolation/quarantine/stay at home period) due to: - being a confirmed case of COVID-19; or - having close contact with a confirmed case of COVID-19; or

-- having close contact with a confirmed case of COVID-19; or - living in or having been in a high risk area within Australia; or - having returned from overseas. - is unable to travel to attend the event due to border closures or local government area lock downs; or - has COVID-19 symptoms, has been tested for COVID-19 and is awaiting test results (and the event falls within the period of awaiting test results).
+- living in or having been in a high risk area within Australia; or - having returned from overseas. - is unable to travel to attend the event due to border closures or local government area lockdowns; or - has COVID-19 symptoms, has been tested for COVID-19 and is awaiting test results (and the event falls within the period of awaiting test results); or - is prohibited from attending the event due to not meeting government mandated vaccination requirements which were imposed after the time of sale; or - does not comply with the venue's or event organiser's condition of entry to be fully vaccinated (and this is not a government mandate) and this condition was not disclosed in the ticket terms and conditions at the time of sale.